SorenKyhl/TICG-chromatin/README.md

 # python implementation
-a python wrapper for the TICG engine is packaged in the pylib (temporary name) the library includes classes for running individual simulations, maxent optimization, and data pipelines
+a python wrapper for the TICG engine is packaged in pylib (temporary name). the library includes classes for running individual simulations, maxent optimization, and data pipelines

 ## installation:
 ```
-python setup.py bdist_wheel
-python -m pip install dist/*.whl
+make install
 ```

 # old readme
 all dependencies included